#StuffTheKeyhole protest scheduled Monday evening at city hall

 "If you are tired of a system which punishes workers, is too expensive and creates a disgusting mess, join us in the fight to reform Columbia's trash and recycling services," a flyer on the group's Facebook page reads.

-The city on Feb.
-1 enacted a "pay-as-you-throw" system of trash collection that requires residents to use bags with city logos on them to dispose of trash.
+The city enacted a "pay-as-you-throw" system of trash collection Feb.
+1 that requires residents to use bags with city logos on them to dispose of trash.
 After suspending recycling service due to staff shortages in the summer, fall and winter, it has begun collecting recyclables on trash routes every other week.

-The system gives households 52 bags a year.
-Those who require more must buy them for $2 apiece.
+The system gives households 104 bags a year.
+Those who require more must buy them for $2 each.
 Since the system was implemented, the city has seen an increase in illegal dumping of trash at recycling drop-off spots, in private dumpsters and elsewhere.